Jujure/juju.re/jujure/content/writeups/fcsc_2024/archiver.md

 Looks like it does.

-Since I have a known plaintext, example cipher text.

-I can simply, xor the plaintext with the filename IV to recover the xor key.
+Since I have a known plaintext and example cipher text, I can simply, xor the plaintext with the filename IV to recover the xor key.

 Then apply the same key to the file data IV to recover the plain text: